 Aristocrat Alignment: Chaotic Good

-Former ruler of Azure City; Shojo's father, Lord Ronjo, was the first ruler of Azure to be commander of Soon Kim's Sapphire Guard.
+Former ruler of Azure City; Shojo's father, Lord Ronjo, was the first ruler of Azure City to be commander of Soon Kim's Sapphire Guard.
 Shojo inherited this role, but is in no way a paladin himself (instead, he is a 14th-level aristocrat, a NPC class).
 He faked senility to keep the nobility from assassinating him while keeping them in check, and devised complex schemes to get what he wanted done without ticking off the paladins and violating their code of honor.

 Paladin Alignment: Lawful Good